Our Aged Finishes

 The Flash Coat Finish

 Why we use a flash coat finish.
 Simply put.
 It makes the guitar instantly feel broken in and aged.
 It's different from a high gloss factory finish.
 It's still a gloss finish.
 Less degree of shine and it melts into the guitar beautifully leaving a broken in feel that's ultra thin.
 Fender uses this on their high end 50's custom shop telecasters and recently their Vintage Custom 50's Pine Esquire.
 Gibson used this method heavily for a time period around the 60's before their final buff.
-It's most likely used in the Murphy Lab as well.

 We've tried to compile multiple pictures of checking and chips, dings and wear for you to see.
 This is to help you see what to expect based on your colour choice.
 Pastels, blonds, metallic, dark and custom colours and pictured.